-There are more than 200 species of snake in Thailand, with maybe as many as 100 being venomous (some say ‘poisonous’) and some of those, quite deadly.
+There are more than 200 snake species in Thailand, with maybe as many as 100 being venomous to some degree.
+Some of these have the potential to inflict a deadly bite.

 Your first action upon being bitten by a snake you are not 100% sure of – is to rush to the hospital.
 There are enough venomous snakes in Thailand that can kill you that it makes sense to immediately go to the hospital for possible treatment.
 Identifying the snake is crucial because each treatment is highly specific and requires a good ID of the snake that bit you.